There’s a range of financing options available for small businesses. Find out if yours is more suited for a business loan or personal loan.

 - Personal loan.
 Personal loans can come with a range of money-saving perks, including no prepayment penalties and autopay discounts.
-The most you can borrow with a personal loan is up to $100,000, with most lenders offering lower maximum amounts.
+The most you can borrow with a personal loan is up to $100,000, although most lenders offer lower maximum amounts.
 If your businesses requires more financing, it could be cumbersome to take out multiple personal loans from different lenders.

 What if I have business partners?If you opt for a business loan, the loan will be held in a joint account with easy access for all partners.
 With the loan guaranteed by each partner, the risk placed on each individual is greatly reduced.
-If you decide to apply for a personal loan, lack of joint access to your company’s loan may affect the efficiency of your company, or create issues of responsibility if the business is unable to meet repayments.
+If you decide to apply for a personal loan, lack of joint access to your company’s loan may create issues of responsibility if the business is unable to meet repayments.
 However, there is the option of taking out a joint application personal loan.
 These loans usually have a maximum of two applicants, although some may allow more.